syncfusion-content/ej2-react-docs/ej2-react/listview/how-to/show-items-count-in-group-header.md

 ---
 layout: post
-title: Show items count in group header in React Listview Component | Syncfusion
+title: Show items count in group header in React Listview | Syncfusion
 description: Learn here all about Show items count in group header in Syncfusion React Listview component its elements, features and more.
 control: Show items count in group header
 platform: ej2-react